plewkowycz/technical_task_qa_app/README.md

-# Solution for Sliie QA technical test
+# Example solution for QA technical test

 ## Summary

-### In folder test_cases we can find exported test cases created in Test Rail.

-### In folder us_and bugs we can find exported bugs and US status from JIRA.
-Access to JIRA: laxoy19276@votooe.com/test1234

-### In folder mobile you can find APK file to mobile app.
+This repo shows example of task prepared for Quality Engineer to include solution for manual testing for web app and mobile app.
+In addition to that it should have automation tests, CI/CD pipeline and dokcer.

 ## Feature Scenerioss